epwalton/epwalton.github.io/contact.md

 ---

 **Compagnie Ring ; Ring ; Dial**
+chez Mme.
+Walton
+3 bis rue Elisée Reclus
+38100 Grenoble, FRANCE
-cieringringdial@proton.me
+cieringringdial@proton.me </br>

 **Elizabeth Walton**
-elizabeth[dot]walton[at]protonmail[dot]com
+elizabeth[dot]walton[at]protonmail[dot]com </br>

-If you would like to receive the quarterly newsletter, feel free to send an email to either address to let us know!
+If you would like to receive the quarterly newsletter, feel free to send an email and let us know!